Goteborg musubi

-Göteborg musubi (Hawaii pronunciation: /ˈɡuːtjəbʊrɡˈmuːsjuːbiː/) (anglicized as Goteborg) or UFOs, is a food that combines a slice of Goteborg sausage with a ball of rice in the tradition of Japanese onigiri.
-The Goteborg musubi is commonly associated with the island of Kauai.
-However, they are made and sold throughout Hawaii in more recent years.
+Goteborg musubi (anglicized from Göteborg), or UFOs, is a food from Hawaii that combines a slice of Goteborg sausage with an onigiri rice ball, originally from Germany and Japan, respectively.
+The Goteborg musubi is commonly associated with the island of Kauai, but have been made and sold throughout Hawaii.

 History

 German connection

 Often forgotten is the influential German immigration to Hawaii.
 Three Germans were among the sailors and crew aboard Captain James Cook first visit to the islands in 1778.
 Occasional visits by Germans would continue.
 German immigrant Hermann A. Widemann established one of the first sugar plantations in Hawaii in 1854, Grove Farms.
 Rather than relying on Asian coolie labor, as fellow German sugar plantation owner Claus Spreckels did on his Spreckelsville Plantation on Maui, German sugar plantation owners on Kauai, including Paul Isenberg and Widemann, relied on fellow countrymen instead.
 Around 1,337 German immigrants arrived between 1881 and 1884, of which 560 men came to work on the plantations.
 Kauai had the largest German population at 922 where three plantations were operated by Germans.

 Germans would bring their culture and foods with them, especially on Kauai where they celebrated German victories in wars leading up to World War I with suppers of "boiled ham, potato salad, Swiss cheese, German sausage, bread, cakes, and cigars."
 One of these German salami-like sausages may have been mettwurst such as Holsteiner Mettwurst, which closely resembles in ingredients, preparation, and appearance to the Goteborg sausage known today.